Angela Simmonds

-Angela Eve Simmonds is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
+Angela Eve Simmonds is a Canadian politician and lawyer who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 She represented the riding of Preston as a member of the Nova Scotia Liberal Party until April 1, 2023.
-Prior to Simmonds election, she was a lawyer, social justice advocate, and executive director of the Land Titles Initiative.
+Prior to her election, she was a lawyer, social justice advocate, and executive director of the Land Titles Initiative.

-Simmonds announced on January 25, 2023 that she would step down as MLA for Preston on April 1 of that year.
+Simmonds announced on January 25, 2023, that she would step down as MLA for Preston on April 1 of that year.

-Personal life

-She lives in North Preston with her husband, Dean, who is a superintendent with the Halifax Regional Police, and they have three children.

-Land titles initiative
+Career and land titles initiative

-In 2014, Simmonds authored a document named: "This Land is Our Land: African Nova Scotian Voices from the Preston Area Speak Up".
-This document talked about how the African Nova Scotian communities in the Preston areas continue to face ongoing concerns regarding the expropriation of land, clarity of land titles and education regarding land ownership and inheritance.
-The challenges that Simmonds wrote about highlighted that the challenges in these communities stem from a history fraught with racism, oppression and inequity.
-In the document Simmonds referenced that today, fewer instances of overt racism occur and the problems are more systemic, however more work needs to be done.

-Following the publication of: "This Land is Our Land: African Nova Scotian Voices from the Preston Area Speak Up", Simmonds continued her advocacy for land titles to be granted to those residing on unregistered land.
-Owing to her commitment on resolving the issue, Simmonds was named executive director of the Land Titles Initiative on March 5, 2021, by the Equity and Anti-Racism Initiatives.
-Due to Simmonds' election in August, 2021, she had to step aside from the role as she was now the MLA for Preston.
+Professionally, Simmonds is a lawyer.
+In 2014, she authored a document titled "This Land is Our Land: African Nova Scotian Voices from the Preston Area Speak Up".
+The document discussed how African Nova Scotian communities in the Preston area continue to face ongoing concerns regarding the expropriation of land, clarity of land titles and education regarding land ownership and inheritance.
+Simmonds also writes about the community's challenges with systemic racism, oppression and inequality, and the issues that stem from it.
+Following the publication of the document, Simmonds continued her advocacy for land titles to be granted to those residing on unregistered land.
+She was also named executive director of the Land Titles Initiative on March 5, 2021, by the Equity and Anti-Racism Initiatives.
+Following Simmonds' election in August 2021, she stepped down from the role.